Nitrux/nitrux-printer-drivers/README.md

+# Nitrux Printer Drivers Meta package

+This repository contains the source to create the `nitrux-printer-drivers` metapackage.

-# nitrux-printer-drivers
+# Issues
- Meta package to install drivers for various printers.
+If you find problems with the contents of this repository please create an issue.

+©2024 Nitrux Latinoamericana S.C.